TV Tropes Needs Your Help

 - Pokémon: Certain anime episodes (some books even compile several episodes within its pages) and at least two of the movies (some of the later movies have been released in manga format).

 - Sailor Moon!
-Scholastic had a few Sailor Moon books that were essentially adaptations of the anime (specifically, the DiC dub since they used their character names).
+Scholastic had a few Sailor Moon books that were essentially adaptations of the anime (specifically, the DiC dub since they used their character names, although interestingly, they covered some episodes skipped by DiC).
 They covered roughly the first arc.

 - Dragon Ball has an English-language junior novel series based on the manga and features images taken from it for illustrations.